openstack/nova-specs/specs/wallaby/approved/nova-support-webvnc-with-password-authentication.rst

 Proposed change
 ===============

-* Changes will be patched to python-novaclient (``nova get-*-console`` subcommand) and equivalent in python-openstackclient to provide ``--password`` for reseting remote console password.
+* A new microversion will be provided in the nova API (``nova get-*-console`` subcommand) and OSC will need to provide a specific version for reseting remote console password.

-* Changes will be patched to nova-api when creating remote console:
+* The nova API will be extended to support console password when creating a remote console.
-  Extra logic will be added to handle both cases(console password provided, and not).
-If password is not provided, we see it as the existing ``Create Remote Console`` operation, then it jumps to old logic.
-Or we know it's a request to reset password for ``Remote Console``, and RPC call will be sent to compute service to reset console password.
+  There are two ``create console`` APIs.
+The first was only for the old nova-consoles services (XenAPI-only) and was removed in Ussuri release [1]_.
+  The second, which is we will changes to support console password, is still valid [2]_.
+  And the server actions for the other console [3]_, the console output server action still need to be protected, and the deprecated action also need to be blocked when the instance has a password set.

-* Changes will be patched to nova-compute and virt driver to handle ``Reset Remote Console Password`` request.
-And this's only implment for libvirt driver.
+* Changes will be proposed to nova-compute and virt driver to handle ``Reset Remote Console Password`` request.
+And this's only implement for libvirt driver.
 For other virt drivers, NotImplement will raise.

-* Changes will be patched to nova-novncproxy: auth schemes(e.g:rfb.VNC) will be added.
+* Changes will be proposed to nova-novncproxy: auth schemes(e.g:rfb.VNC) will be added.
 For the fact that project ``noVNC`` has already provided native support for password authentication(RFB version negotiation, handshakes and password authentication), so rfb.VNC can escape from